TheLLaw/A.-A./README.md

 8. Follow the instructions and relax knowing that you won't lose whatever the name of the items is.

 Man I should start playing destiny 2 right.

+Any issues: Run it again.
+You should have multiple files in ur directory.
+It might crash once or twice just keep booting it up.
+I'm lazy and don't wanna fix that, don't wanna compile it.
+Also it doesn't affect performance that much I didn't see one frame drop during my gameplay sooo ig cool.